zyf0717/zyf0717.github.io/_posts/2020-06-01-fluttering-and-darting.markdown

 ![Screenshot of my Flutter Android app](https://zyf0717.github.io/assets/images/to-do-screenshot.png)

 During this lockdown period, my plans to setup my own Raspberri Pi compute cluster were pushed back due to extreme delays in shipping.
-Instead I spent time completing a [Flutter development course on Udemy](https://www.udemy.com/course/flutter-bootcamp-with-dart/).
+Instead, I [completed](https://www.udemy.com/certificate/UC-064e9b32-25de-4a6e-bec7-f91dd7ef85e2/) a [Flutter development course on Udemy](https://www.udemy.com/course/flutter-bootcamp-with-dart/).
 Despite being completely foreign to mobile app development, I thoroughly enjoyed the course and what Flutter and Dart have to offer.

+Overall, I feel that Flutter and Dart lowers the barriers to entry to mobile app development.
+Flutter is Google's UI toolkit, and allows powerful and beautiful UI to be created easily.
+Dart is the programming language used in Flutter, and is syntactically similar to Java.

 ## 1. Asynchronous programming